-For players who pay by Direct Debit or Barclays Pingit, prizes of up to £50,000 will usually be directly transferred into the bank or building society account associated with that Direct Debit or the Pingit account with which you bought the ticket.
-For anything larger, you will have to ring the Customer Care Team to arrange the receipt of your prize.
+For players who pay by Direct Debit, prizes of up to £50,000 are directly transferred into the bank or building society account associated with the payment.
+Pingit prizes are paid into your Pingit account.
+For sums worth more than £50,000, you must contact the Customer Care Team to arrange the receipt of your prize.

 Tickets Bought in Person